scottdonaldau/qrl-electrify/README.md

 ### ~> api

-As these files above is never overwritten, in case of any API change that needs adjustments, these will have to be made manually.
+As these files above will never be overwritten, in case of any API changes that needs adjustments, these will have to be made manually.

 ### ~> version matching